 Next, think about how you want to power your lighting: Plug-in or Direct Wire.
 Many product families are available in either.

-• Plug-In: These designs are easy to install.
+• Plug-In Under Cabinet Lights: These designs are easy to install.
 Simply place them, plug them in, and enjoy!

-• Direct Wire: Hardwired into your home, direct wire offers a professional solution that can link all your lights together on a single switch or dimmer.
+• Direct Wire Under Cabinet Lights: Hardwired into your home, direct wire offers a professional solution that can link all your lights together on a single switch or dimmer.
 However, direct wiring also requires some know-how – or the help of a licensed electrician – to install.

 3. Light Source

-LED is by far the most versatile, popular and practical choice for under cabinet lighting, but there are a number of other options available too, including fluorescent, xenon, and halogen.
+By far the most versatile, popular and practical choice is LED under cabinet lighting, but there are a number of other options available too, including fluorescent, xenon, and halogen.

 LED lighting is also the most energy efficient and long-lasting.
 Moreover, because it emits very little heat when on, it is perfect for use under kitchen cabinets, where food may be stored.